6.00 pm AEST Welcome and introduction

 Sepsis Diagnosis

 Current diagnostic approaches are inadequate in a context where time is critical.
-In this webinar, leading researchers will present the latest data and interpretations from recent studies and treatment interventions including diagnostic considerations, use of steroids, combination antimicrobial therapy, and nebulised antimicrobials.
+In this seminar series, leading researchers will present the latest data and interpretations from recent studies and treatment interventions including diagnostic considerations, use of steroids, combination antimicrobial therapy, and nebulised antimicrobials.

-The workshop also discusses the role of optimised dosing and the latest evidence regarding antimicrobial drug monitoring in sepsis.
+The role of optimised dosing and the latest evidence regarding antimicrobial drug monitoring in sepsis will be discussed.

 Learning objectives